cdktf/cdktf-provider-googlebeta/docs/googleDiscoveryEngineSearchEngine.go.md

 The industry vertical that the engine registers.

 The restriction of the Engine industry vertical is based on DataStore: If unspecified, default to GENERIC.
 Vertical on Engine has to match vertical of the DataStore liniked to the engine.
-Default value: "GENERIC" Possible values: ["GENERIC", "MEDIA"]
+Default value: "GENERIC" Possible values: ["GENERIC", "MEDIA", "HEALTHCARE_FHIR"]

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.12.0/docs/resources/google_discovery_engine_search_engine#industry_vertical GoogleDiscoveryEngineSearchEngine#industry_vertical}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.13.0/docs/resources/google_discovery_engine_search_engine#industry_vertical GoogleDiscoveryEngineSearchEngine#industry_vertical}

 ---